What’s The Honda CR-V Towing Capacity For The Sixth Generation (2023–2026)

 Whether you’re a weekend adventurer, a road tripper with gear in tow, or someone eyeing a small trailer for your side hustle, knowing how much a Honda CR-V can pull will help you figure out if it fits your lifestyle.
 Let’s break it down.

-The towing capacity of a Honda CR-V varies by engine and drivetrain—but here’s the simple version:
+The towing capacity of a Honda CR-V varies by engine and drivetrain.
+The following chart explains the difference.

 What Affects Towing Capacity in the CR-V?